-As of March 31, 2013, we consolidated certain VIEs that were not consolidated as of December 31, 2012, generally due to increases in the amount of the certificates issued by the entity that are held in our portfolio (for example, when we hold a substantial portion of the securities issued by Fannie Mae multi-class resecuritization trusts).
-As a result of consolidating these entities, which had combined total assets of \$973 million in unpaid principal balance as of March 31, 2013, we derecognized our investment in these entities and recognized the assets and liabilities of the consolidated entities at fair value.
-As of March 31, 2013, there were no VIEs that were deconsolidated that had been consolidated as of December 31, 2012.
+As of June 30, 2013, we consolidated certain VIEs that were not consolidated as of December 31, 2012, generally due to increases in the amount of the certificates issued by the entity that are held in our portfolio (for example, when we hold a substantial portion of the securities issued by Fannie Mae multi-class resecuritization trusts).
+As a result of consolidating these entities, which had combined total assets of \$1.2 billion in unpaid principal balance as of June 30, 2013, we derecognized our investment in these entities and recognized the assets and liabilities of the consolidated entities at fair value.